 \subsection{Implementation}

-Our deep learning models were developed using Python 3.7 and PyTorch 1.11.0.
-We performed model training and evaluation on a machine equipped with an Intel(R) Xeon(R) Gold 6248 CPU @ 2.50 GHz, 32 GB of RAM, and one NVIDIA Tesla V100 GPU.
+All models were implemented in Python 3.7 with PyTorch 1.11.0.
+Training and evaluation were conducted on a server equipped with an Intel(R) Xeon(R) Gold 6248 CPU @ 2.50 GHz, 32 GB RAM, and a single NVIDIA Tesla V100 GPU.